-Other cognitive distortions can come into play too (this checklist is helpful), and they are all treated similarly.
+All kinds of cognitive distortions can come into play here (this checklist is helpful), and they are all treated similarly.
 A core method of treatment in cognitive-behavioral therapy revolves around challenging your distortions.

 For the record, CBT is just about the most effective non-drug treatment out there for depression and anxiety [10, 11].

 Identify distorted thinking and write it down on a piece of paper.
 Then argue with your distortion.
 Logic the hell out of it, until you can show that it’s really kind of silly.

 Putting these thoughts outside your head is important.
 Things in your brain are amorphous and hard to pin down; once you’ve thoughts are in the light of day you can see them for what they really are.